 What are impacted wisdom teeth?

 Wisdom teeth are the last set of molars that show up when you’re in your teens or early twenties.
 When they don’t erupt fully, they’re known as impacted wisdom teeth.

 Contrary to popular belief, wisdom teeth normally don’t cause your teeth to shift or become crowded.
 However, they can cause abscesses, cavities, gum infection, bad breath, and other problems.

-What to do about impacted wisdom teeth when you have braces
+What to do about it when you have braces

 If your dentist says that your impacted wisdom tooth can affect the rest of your teeth, you can have it removed even if you’re already wearing braces.
-The surgical procedure to remove impacted wisdom teeth is an outpatient one.
+The surgical procedure to remove it is an outpatient one.

-Should you have your impacted wisdom teeth removed before getting braces?
+Should you have it removed before getting braces?

 Before you make any decision, talk to our dental team about all your options so that you make the right decision for you.

 Our Portland Braces team is comprised of individuals from varied disciplines and backgrounds.
 We are fully trained, Oregon state certified, and many are Academy of Orthodontic Assisting Certified (AOAC).
 Most of us have worked together for many years, some several decades, and all are fortunate to be supported by one another.